 Toothaches and Sensitive Teeth Care Near You

 Toothaches and sensitive teeth can make everyday activities like eating and drinking uncomfortable.
 These symptoms may be caused by cavities, gum irritation, enamel wear, or a cracked tooth.
-At Moxie Dental, we focus on identifying the cause and providing gentle, effective care to relieve discomfort and protect your oral health.
+At Moxie Dental, we focus on identifying the cause and providing gentle, effective care to relieve discomfort and protect your oral health, including tooth pain care in North York.

 Causes of Toothaches and Sensitive Teeth